 Visually compare the Canon EOS R100 with many other camera models using the site's camera product image comparison tool.

 The Set button, located in the center of the cross keys, acts as the "Q" Quick control button in shooting mode, making commonly used features readily available.
+Note that pressing the Menu button does not wake the camera (Playback and Info do).

 I often complain that Canon R-series cameras' flush-mounted buttons are hard to tactilely locate and press, especially when wearing gloves, and I again complain that the R100 has this issue.
 The buttons need distinguishable plastic depth changes around them.